cmvandrevala/more-than-equations/content/Computer Science/Labs/I've Got the Power.md

 1. Which of the three algorithms seem to run the fastest for large values of `n`?
 Why do you think that is?
 1. Do you notice a difference in performance between the divide and conquer algorithms, with and without a temporary variable?
 If so, what do you notice?
 1. What is the Big-O value for each of these algorithms?
 Does your data support this?
-1. Which of these functions has the largest memory footprint.
+1. Which of these functions do you think has the largest memory footprint.
 Why do you think this?
+Note: you do not need to actually benchmark the code to get the memory footprint.
+You can make a hypothesis and support your answer with a few sentences of reasoning.

 ## 💼 Add-Ons For the Portfolio